5 lessons for marginalized employees to reclaim the workplace

 Haldar also sees much of today’s productivity porn as truly only useful to the people with the privilege to leverage it.
 For example, David Allen and Seth Godin, both incredible authors and speakers who became popular in the 2000s, generally aim their advice at white-collar workers, who have the creative freedom and time to tweak their workflows to find an optimal balance.
 “I do see a lot of productivity advice coming from folks who are already in a comfortable position and presuming the luxury of having a lot of time (to build and tweak your system), money (to get all that cool gear), and sanity,” Haldar explained.
 “If you’re low on Maslow’s hierarchy, you’re not thinking of fine-tuning your project setups.
 A C-level executive often has the luxury of clearing out their calendar for a week to ‘reset’ and regain their focus and priorities, something that a junior- to mid-level employee obviously doesn’t.”
 He continued, “The rest of the productivity-industrial complex really turned me off and came off as sleazy and preying on the hopes and dreams of young, early-career people by serving up the dream of a magic potion that would unleash their productivity and make them successful in life.”

-Adapted from SEEN, HEARD, AND PAID copyright © 2022 by Alan Henry.
+Adapted from Seen, Heard, and Paid copyright © 2022 by Alan Henry.
 Used by permission of Rodale Books, an imprint of the Crown Publishing Group, a division of Penguin Random House LLC, New York.
 All rights reserved.
 No part of this excerpt may be reproduced or reprinted without permission in writing from the publisher.